Traits

 Researchers theorize that tusks developed in Tundra Dextroluma as an alternative to hooves for foraging, though opinion is split on which is better for the task.
 Regardless of efficacy, they are considered quite attractive in the tundra!
 Tusks can either match the Dextroluma’s other teeth, or be made of ice like the Arctic ice horn.

-Wispy Hair (Regional)
+Wispy Horns (Regional)